-The Central Board of Indirect Tax & Custom (CBIC) has rolled out a New Notification dated, December 22nd 2020- Notification No. 94/2020.
+The Central Board of Indirect Tax & Custom (CBIC) has rolled out a New CBIC Notification in GST dated, December 22nd 2020- Notification No. 94/2020.

 In this Notification the CGST Rules are amended as the Fourteenth Amendment of these rules.

-Via this notification the CBIC has made various changes to the CGST rules and we have listed down 10 of the most essential changes that you must know.
+Via this CBIC notification in GST made various changes to the CGST rules and we have listed down 10 of the most essential changes that you must know.

 Read till the end to know all these changes & what they mean-